d2bjs/d2b/docs/svg/line.md

 ### Datum Level Accessors

 When the d2b line generator is applied to a selection, the following properties will be invoked.
-The function will be passed the element's bound [datum](https://github.com/d3/d3-selection#selection_datum) `d`.
+The function will be passed the element's bound [datum](https://github.com/d3/d3-selection#selection_datum) `d` and the corresponding element index `i`.

 # {#line_graphs}
 [#](line.md#line_graphs) line.**graphs**([*graphs*])